New Partnership Leads to the Establishment of the Ron Blue Center at Cornerstone University

 by Kristina Garvelink (M.S. ’15)

 On Tuesday, April 17, 2018, Cornerstone University hosted Ron Blue, founder of Ronald Blue & Company and Kingdom Advisors, for its biannual Business Breakfast.
 Blue's presentation entitled "Master Your Money: A Biblical Worldview of Money and Money Management" reflected his legacy in the financial industry and communicated his renewed commitment to train college students with a biblically-based perspective of stewardship.
-The event also served to announce the establishment of a new Ron Blue Institute Center at Cornerstone University.
+The event also served to announce the establishment of a new Ron Blue Center at Cornerstone University.

-The Ron Blue Institute Center at Cornerstone University aims to give traditional undergraduate, seminary and adult learners financial management principles through the lens of a Christian worldview.
+The Ron Blue Center at Cornerstone University aims to give traditional undergraduate, seminary and adult learners financial management principles through the lens of a Christian worldview.
 New components to be integrated into the university's core curriculum include seminar series events, personal finance course materials, the addition of degree program tracks and exploration of the opportunity for students to become a certified financial planner.

-"Establishing a Ron Blue Institute on Cornerstone's campus signals our commitment to equip the next generation with a biblical worldview of money," Dr. Shawn Newhouse, vice president for traditional undergraduate academics, said.
+"Establishing a Ron Blue Center on Cornerstone's campus signals our commitment to equip the next generation with a biblical worldview of money," Dr. Shawn Newhouse, vice president for traditional undergraduate academics, said.
 "All students will be exposed to principles of financial wisdom through the [first-year] Terra Firma program, and we are pursuing other opportunities to integrate financial wellness into our core curriculum.
 We also plan to pursue exclusive financial planning curricular offerings which will allow us to send graduates into the marketplace who will equip their communities with a biblical approach to personal financial management."

-As home to the only Ron Blue Institute Center in West Michigan, Cornerstone is one of a growing number of private higher education institutions partnering with the Ron Blue Institute.
+As home to the only Ron Blue Center in West Michigan, Cornerstone is one of a growing number of private higher education institutions partnering with the Ron Blue Institute.

 "Ron Blue is providing a practical and spiritual service to Christian institutions right now," Dr. Brad Stamm, professor of economics, said.
 "By means of the Ron Blue Institute, he is educating the future influencers in our country so that we can live according to biblical principles in the area of finance."